haampie/stoppels.blog/_posts/2017-03-10-compile-time-primes.md

 The above code compiles just fine, which can only mean that *the compiler can count prime numbers efficiently in just 22 human-readable lines of code*.

-Unfortunately we cannot pass `N` as a parameter, as `bool is_prime[N]` would then be interpreted as a variable-sized object.
+Unfortunately we cannot pass `N` as a function parameter rather than a template parameter, as `bool is_prime[N]` would then be interpreted as a variable-sized object.

 ### Can we improve further?
 What are the limitations?
 One idea is to use STL algorithms to initialize the array with `true` as values.
 The problem however is that `std::fill` is not (and probably will never be) a `constexpr` function.
 This is because it will resort to `memset` to initialize the memory whenever it can.